Cablivi 10 mg powder and solvent for solution for injection

 Characteristics in specific groups

-The pharmacokinetics of caplacizumab were determined using a population pharmacokinetic analysis on pooled pharmacokinetic data.
-Body weight was allometrically included in the model.
+The pharmacokinetics of caplacizumab were determined using a population pharmacokinetic analysis.
+Body weight affected the pharmacokinetics of caplacizumab (see below, Paediatric population).
 Differences in the different subpopulations were investigated.
-In studied populations; gender, age, blood group and race did not affect the pharmacokinetics of caplacizumab.
+In studied populations; gender, age, blood group and race did not affect the pharmacokinetics of caplacizumab to a clinically significant extent.

 Renal or hepatic impairment